Trepan-Debuggers/remake/doc/readthedocs/debugger/sessions.rst

     Makefile: Makefile.in config.status
     remake<0>

-The line immediately before the prompt ``remake<0>``, we show the the target name, ``Makefile`` and its dependencies: ``Makefile.in`` and ``config.status``.
+The line immediately before the prompt ``remake<0>``, shows the target name, ``Makefile`` and its dependencies: ``Makefile.in`` and ``config.status``.

 The line before that has position information ``(/tmp/libcdio-paranoia/Makefile:428)``.
-But at the beginning of the line is and arrow made up of two characters, ``->``.
-This indicates that we have not done prerequisite checking for this target yet.
+But at the beginning of the line is an arrow made up of two characters, ``->``.
+This indicates that we have not done the prerequisite checking for this target yet.
 Later we will come across other two-character icons like ``++``.
 See :ref:`icons <icons>` for a complete list.

 The zero in the prompt ``remake<0>`` is the command history number.
-If GNU Readline history support has it increments as we enter commands, otherwise it stays zero.
+If GNU Readline history is supported then it increments the number as we enter commands, otherwise it stays zero.

 For each recursive call to ``remake``, we'll add another pair of angle brackets ``<>`` around the number.

-Some of the information is given in more verbose format using :ref:`info program <info_program>`:
+More verbose information can be obtained using :ref:`info program <info_program>`:

 .. code:: console